CodosaurusLLC/CodosaurusLLC.github.io/speaking.md

 how to find the conferences,
 how to apply to speak at them, and a few basic public speaking tips.

+I also have some five-minute "lightning" talks prepared:

 - **Why we _prepend_ to lists**, instead of appending, when using immutable data,